-The OLT shall monitor the status of the optical line (i.e., working LLIDs).
-Several failure scenarios are possible, as presented in Error!
-Reference source not found.
-Unlike the trunk protection case, where all ONUs are switched from working L-OLT to standby L-OLT together, in the tree protection scheme, ONUs are switched to standby path selectively.
-When a line failure is detected for a particular ONU, that ONU is switched to the standby optical path, while all other ONUs continue operation without any changes.
+The working OLT shall monitors the status of the optical line (i.e., working LLIDs).
+Several failure scenarios are possible, as presented in Errort Reference source not found, Errort Reference source not found.

+OLT together, in the tree protection scheme, ONUs are switched to standby LOLTpath selectively.
+When a line failure is detected for a particular working\ONU, that ONU is switched to the standby optical path, while all other ONUs the working LOLT continues operation for all remaining registered working ONUs without any changes.

-The OLT shall notify the NMS about the detected line failure condition(s) and the line switch event for a particular ONU.
+The working OLT shall notifies notify the NMS about the detected line failure condition(s) and the line switch event for a particular ONU.
 This allows the operator to undertake any necessary repair/replacement tasks.

-To request an ONU to switch user traffic from the working to the standby data path, the OLT sends to this ONU the PON Interface Administrate TLV, as defined in 14.4.9.3 Error!
+To request working an ONUs connected to the working data path to switch usetuser traffic from the working to the standby data path, the working OLT sends to these this ONUs the PON Interface Administrate TLV, as defined in 14495 Error!
 Reference source not found.
+Error!
+Reference source not found.
+Source not found to the source not found.
+Source not found to the source

-Given that the standby PLID remains at all times registered at the OLT and synchronized to the respective MPCP domain clock, the transmission of the forced synchronization GATE MPCPDUs as defined for the trunk protection scheme is not required (see 9.3.3.1.1).
+Given that the standby L-ONUPLID remains at all times registered at the standby OLT and synchronized to the respective MPCP domain clock, the transmission of the forced synchronization GATE MPCPDUs as defined for the trunk protection scheme is not required (see 9.3.3.1.1).

 The tree protection process is defined in 9.3.4.5.
-The OLT protection function instantiates the state diagram per Figure 9-13.
+The OLT protection function instantiates the state diagram per Figure 9-13Figure 9-13.